dportik/dadi_pipeline/Goodness_of_Fit/README.md

 Because it may take some time to optimize each simulated SFS, the elapsed time is provided along the way which can help provide an estimate of the total time necessary.
 You may choose to adjust the optimization routine accordingly, or change the number of simulations.
+In general, it is much easier to fit models to the simulated data, so I have created default settings for the optimization routine that are less stringent than the 2D or 3D pipelines.

-**Outputs:**
+## Analysis Outputs:

 The ***Optimize_Empirical*** function will produce an output file for the empirical fit, which will be in tab-delimited format: